 So what does a 14-in-1 painter’s tool do?
 Everything except actually paint.

 - Hammer – perfect for pounding the lid back on the paint can.
 (I can’t tell you how much paint I’ve ruined because I forgot this crucial step.)

 - Flat Screw Bit – for unscrewing plate covers like light switches and plugs.

-- Philips Screw Bit – every time I paint a room, it never fails that one plate cover that uses Philips instead of flat.
+- Philips Screw Bit – every time I paint a room, it never fails that one plate cover uses Philips instead of flat.

 - Large Hex Nut Wrench – supposedly the nut wrenches are sized to fit those commonly found on paint sprayers.

 - Small Hex Nut Wrench – same deal, just smaller.